 Striking reductions in CO2 emission

-NREP strives to become a global frontrunner within sustainable real estate and with Resource Rows we have explored the possibilities in using upcycled materials in the construction phase.
+NREP strives to become a global frontrunner within the green transformation of real estate and with Resource Rows we have explored the possibilities in using upcycled materials in the construction phase.

 We have conducted LCA- and LCC analysis of the construction and numbers show good prospects in scaling the use of upcycled materials.